hmcts/java-logging/README.md

 ### Basic usage

-The module comprises two components; simply add a component as your project's dependency to use it.
+The module comprises of three components; simply add a component as your project's dependency to use it.

+#### java-logging-insights

+Use for automatic configuration of Azure Application Insights for a Spring Boot project.
+[Read more](java-logging-appinsights/README.md)

 #### java-logging-spring